-Moist and fluffy gluten-free banana pancakes with bananas foster topping.
+Moist and fluffy gluten-free bananas foster pancakes recipe featuring moist banana pancakes with delicious boozy caramelized bananas on top.
 This incredibly flavorful stack of pancakes is deceptively quick and easy to prepare.

 Gluten-Free Bananas Foster Banana Pancakes - an easy recipe for banana pancakes made with rice flour and almond flour.